 Contact(s): Kevin Wallenfang, DNR deer ecologist, 608-261-7589

-Following April 2017 meetings, final deer season recommendations will be presented to the department and then sent to the Natural Resources Board for approval in May.
-Approved recommendations will be implemented during the 2017 deer hunting seasons.
+Following the April meetings, final antlerless quota recommendations will be presented to the department before they are sent to the Natural Resources Board for approval in May.
+Approved recommendations will be implemented for the 2016 deer hunting seasons.

-Councils use annual quotas and permit levels to manage deer in order to achieve county-specific 2015 - 2017 population objectives (increase, decrease or maintain the deer herd).
+CDACs use annual quotas and permit levels to manage deer in order to achieve county-specific 2015-17 population objectives to increase, decrease or maintain the deer herd.